rchuluc/node-kafka/README.md

 docker-compose up
 ```

-Then, execute one services in each terminal
+Then, execute one service in each terminal

 ```sh
 npm run log